St. Michael Church, Moscopole

-St. Michael's Church (Kisha e Shën Mëhillit or Kisha Kryeengjëjt Mihail dhe Gavriil, also known as Church of the Archangels Michael and Gabriel is an Orthodox church in Moscopole, modern southeastern Albania.
+The St. Michael Church (Kisha e Shën Mëhillit or Kisha Kryeengjëjt Mihail dhe Gavriil, also known as Church of the Archangels Michael and Gabriel is an Eastern Orthodox church in Moscopole, modern southeastern Albania.

 History

-The church was erected in 1722 and is one out of five remaining churches in the once prosperous Aromanian metropolis of Moscopole.
+The church was erected in 1722 and is one out of five remaining churches in the once prosperous metropolis of Moscopole.

 During the prohibition of religion in Albania, in 1948, it was turned to a cultural monument of the state.
 In 1996 the church became a target of vandalism by Muslim fanatics with 23 paintings of Saints being heavily damaged.